 Established first as a Primary School, it is today a major R -12 College hosting over 1400 students and 160 staff.
 It is renowned for being committed to maintaining high standards in all areas of College life.
 It takes pride in its student's achievements, be that in academic programs or in vocational education and training.
-To support this, the College is equipped with state-of-the-art facilities, resources and excellent staff.
+To support this, the College is equipped with quality facilities, resources and excellent staff.
 It is a College where people are at its heart.
 It is a place where students are cared for, respected and loved.
-Students in turn have pride in the College and a sense of belonging, nurtured by structures of the highest standard for their pastoral care.
+Students in turn have pride in the College and a sense of belonging, nurtured by structures of the highest standard for their wellbeing.